shunmathi2007/Exp--4/README.md

 Allow patients to view their appointments and medical information.

 3. Non-Functional Requirements

-4.
-The system should be easy to use.
+4. The system should be easy to use.

-Patient information should be secure.
+5.Patient information should be secure.

 The system should provide quick response time.